 "I do not like to look at things so terribly strictly," he said.
 "You are new to the game, and I want to see that you get every break possible.
 I would like to see the stone recovered and the entire incident forgotten."

-Decent of you, I said, 'so I will try to be reasonable.
-I assume that Paul retained the original stone and that he has told you he believes it passed into our custody during a certain card party in his lab."
+original stone and that he has told you he believes it passed into our custody during a certain card party in his lab."

 "That is correct."